Advanced ID Resolution

 All potential mappings between identifiers within the experiment date range, on the exposed population, are collected.
 If the primary ID has multiple secondary IDs, or vice versa, it is considered polluted and dropped from the analysis.

-First Touch Mode
+First Touch Mapping

 The direction of first-touch mapping will be based on the experiment; all secondary IDs resolve to 1 primary ID, and a single primary ID can have multiple mapped secondary IDs.
 If your aim is to only have one secondary ID, you can manage that logic inside the entity property source today, but feel free to reach out to support if there's specific logic you would like to request.